We Take Our Responsibilities Seriously

 We’re committed to nurturing the student’s health as well as their mind.
 The goal of City High’s Cafeteria is to offer a made-from-scratch food program that not is not only fresh and nutritious, but also one that students and staff will like to eat.
 The choices are so good that City High’s food program earned anâ€¯A+ on City High’s Niche school profile, based on student and parent responses.

-We understand that parents want to be involved in their child’s education.
+We understand that parents and families want to be involved in their child’s education.
 So we welcome it and offer several ways to keep parents up to speed.
 Our website has a page dedicated to parent issues, we regularly send important messages to parents and we offer a parent portal where you can check on assignments, homework, attendance, grades and student progress.

 We understand that we are partners in your child’s educations.
 So we encourage regular, two-way communications involving student academic learning and other activities at City Charter High School.